msayson/msayson.github.io/_posts/2023-04-25-aws-caching-options.markdown

 <br>

 API Gateway caching is simplest to set-up and maintain, followed closely by DAX.
 I'd recommend considering these over more complex caching solutions when they fit your use case.

+DAX and ElastiCache are comparable in price with the difference depending on the configuration options chosen for ElastiCache, and DAX is much simpler to integrate with, so DAX would be my recommendation if all of your cache use cases are specific to DynamoDB queries.

 ElastiCache has the most overhead and most flexibility as AWS' general-purpose cache service.